valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

     }

-Because the key and value will be always in the above order, while instead the single key-value pairs, can appear in any position into a Redis hash.
+Because the key and value will be always in the above order, while instead the single key-value pairs, can appear in any position into a Hash.

 A list of ordered elements would be implemented with: